 For equality and neurodiversity to be a reality this is a statement of intent for neurodivergent individuals.

-It is about knowing that you can bring your best self to the situation you are working in.
+It is about knowing that you can bring your best self to the situation you are working on.
 What is important is that this is not a half-hearted attempt at inclusivity but instead a concerted effort to invite those that think differently to the table.
+This is not one of those invites when you say you want people to come, but you do not expect them to turn up!
+Find out more here.

-This is more than just supplying a bus or tightrope that anyone could use but instead supplying proper transport for the individuals that have been invited.
-For neurodivergent individuals, this is about thinking about the environment in terms of the tools that are supplied, and the way things are done.
+This is more than just supplying a bus or tightrope but instead supplying proper transport for the individuals that have been invited.
+For neurodivergent individuals, this is about thinking about the environment in terms of the tools that are supplied and the way things are done.
 For example, it could be about creating quiet spaces or supplying assistive technology tools.
 The key thing is that places are created where people feel safe and equipped to perform.

 Inclusion – is being asked to participate